Teresa Palmer: 2006–2012: Move to Hollywood

 Palmer was cast to star with Tom Sturridge in her first American feature, Jumper, a science fiction film directed by Doug Liman.
 Her part was later recast when the lead characters were rewritten for older actors; her role went to Rachel Bilson.
 Palmer was devastated from losing the role and returned to Adelaide for a few months.
 She made her Hollywood feature film debut in The Grudge 2 in 2006, a horror sequel starring Amber Tamblyn and Sarah Michelle Gellar.
-Palmer described her character, Vanessa, as "the bitchy schoolgirl".
+Palmer described her character, Vanessa, as "the bitchy schoolgirl."
 The Grudge 2 was released in North America on 13 October 2006 (Friday the 13th) to negative reviews and grossed $70 million worldwide against its $20 million budget.

 In early 2007, Palmer was cast as Tori Frederking in the comedy Take Me Home Tonight, starring Anna Faris, Dan Fogler and Topher Grace.
 Set in the 1980s, the film was directed by Michael Dowse and released in March 2011.
 Take Me Home Tonight was a box office flop, failing to recoup its $19 million budget.

-Palmer starred in the film clip for the 2007 single "Breaking Up", by the band Eskimo Joe, shot in Newcastle.
+Palmer starred in the film clip for the 2007 single "Breaking Up," by the band Eskimo Joe, shot in Newcastle.
 Palmer jumps into the sea with the band's singer, Kavyen Temperley.

 Palmer relocated from Semaphore Beach in Adelaide to Los Angeles in May 2007 to further her career, and began auditioning for films.
 She stated that Los Angeles was "a big adjustment" and "very different" from her home in Australia.
 She went through a period of loneliness and depression, and considered going back home until she made friends there.

-In November 2007, Palmer was cast as the villain, Talia al Ghul, in the DC Comics superhero film, Justice League of America, alongside D.J.
+In November 2007, Palmer was cast as the villain, Talia al Ghul, in the DC Comics superhero film, Justice League: Mortal, alongside D.J.
 Cotrona, Adam Brody, Anton Yelchin, Common and Megan Gale.
 George Miller was set to direct the film, but it was cancelled by Warner Bros. due to script rewrite issues and the 2007–2008 Writers Guild of America strike.

 Palmer was the face of Sydney jeweller Jan Logan's "modern darling" collection in 2008.
 She was picked that year by Adam Sandler from an audition tape to play his love interest in the Walt Disney Pictures children's film, Bedtime Stories.
 She played an heiress, Violet Nottingham, starring alongside Guy Pearce and Courteney Cox.
 Sandler also put Palmer's mother and best friend in scenes in the film.
 It was released on 25 December 2008 and received to negative reviews but grossed $212 million worldwide on its $80 million budget.